 While it’s always nice to stay in a nice hotel (we really love Disney’s Contemporary), staying at Fort Wilderness in the heart of the Florida forest is unique and wonderful.
 This is our full review and everything you need to know for planning a stay at Disney’s Fort Wilderness Resort and Campground.

 While it’s not directly adjacent to one of the Disney Worlds parks like the Grand Floridian or Animal Kingdom Lodge, Fort Wilderness Resort and Campground is really close to both the Magic Kingdom and EPCOT.
 It’s not walking distance to any of the parks, but when you’re taking resort transportation it’s quick and easy.

-If you’re visiting Disney’s Animal Kingdom or Hollywood Studios, it will take a bit longer to get there via the resort transportation buses, but it’s still not bad, especially in comparison to driving each day and paying for parking and then driving back to your Fort Wilderness cabin or campsite.
+If you’re visiting Disney’s Animal Kingdom or Hollywood Studios to experience Star Wars: Galaxy’s Edge, it will take a bit longer to get there via the resort transportation buses, but it’s still not bad, especially in comparison to driving each day and paying for parking and then driving back to your Fort Wilderness cabin or campsite.

 Address for Fort Wilderness Resort and Campground:

 What Are the Accommodation Options at Fort Wilderness?

 Fort Wilderness is so cool!
 It feels like a National Park mixed with a Montana ranch.
 Disney World has kept the area thoroughly wooded and has the cabins and campground broken into neighborhoods (“passes” or “trails”).
 Walking around the property is actually a fun activity at Fort Wilderness, and with tons of wildlife all through the forest, no doubt you’ll at least see deer or wild turkeys as you’re out for a stroll.